dalipidrin/fhir-mini-aggregator/README.md

-# fhir-mini-aggregator
+# FHIR Mini Aggregator

-FHIR Mini Aggregator that ingests raw clinical data (FHIR/HL7) and turns it into actionable insights
+FHIR Mini Aggregator that ingests raw clinical data (FHIR/HL7) and turns it into actionable insights.